An Example of Bullet Points that Won't Murder Your Presentation

 And when you present your cart to the cashier, they prefer to scan each item or idea separately to understand them.

 But when we use bullet points to fill up our carts or slides, it’s like flying down the aisles at warp speed, and shoving all of our items through checkout at once.
 Make sense?

-That’s why I created a concrete method for creating two documents to serve each audience which you can read about here.
+That's why I created a concrete method for creating an effective separate handout which you can find separately here.

 #2: Why Bullet Points Are Killing You

 Heavy bullet points in your presentation are killing your life.
 Trust me.
-I have another more…salacious analogy for your consideration:
+I have another more…provocative analogy for your consideration:

 Heavily bulleted slides are like a trench coat flashing of your audience.

 You're opening the coat and showing all your goodies, and instead of paying attention to you, their eyes are…somewhere else.
 Because all your information is available for them to read, they will read all of it.
 At once.
 And completely tune you out.

 It’s for these two reasons that most presentation experts agree: an image-based approach with minimal text is best.
 And I can attest that an image-based approach has worked phenomenally well for me.